Semrush helps you:

 2021 $21.25 billion

-Salesforce breaks down its revenue into 2 segments.
+Salesforce breaks down its revenue into two segments.
 The first is subscription and support revenues.
 The second is professional services and other revenues.

 Revenues from subscriptions and support have recorded growth each year since the company’s foundation.
-Over the last 5 years, subscription and support revenues have grown at a CAGR of 26.36%.
+Over the last 5 years, revenue from subscription and support has more than doubled.

 Here’s a table showing Salesforce revenue from the subscription and support sector since 2001: